-Medicare, a federal health insurance program administered by the Centers for Medicare & Medicaid Services (CMS), provides coverage for consumers who are:
+Medicare, a federal health insurance program administered by the Centers for Medicare & Medicaid Services (CMS), provides coverage for consumers who:

-- Age 65 and older - Under 65 with certain disabilities - Any age with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a kidney transplant) - Any age with Amyotrophic Lateral Sclerosis (ALS/Lou Gehrig's disease) if receiving Social Security Disability Insurance (SSDI) for ALS
+- Are age 65 and older - Are under 65 with certain disabilities - Have End-Stage Renal Disease (ESRD/permanent kidney failure requiring dialysis or a kidney transplant) and meet other eligibility criteria - Have Amyotrophic Lateral Sclerosis (ALS/Lou Gehrig's disease) and receiving Social Security Disability Insurance (SSDI) for ALS

-Individuals who meet eligibility requirements are generally automatically enrolled in the Medicare program by the Social Security Administration (SSA) or the Railroad Retirement Board (RRB) if they are already entitled to these benefits.
-For individuals not yet entitled to SSA or RRB benefits, they should contact their local Social Security office to enroll in Medicare.
+Consumers who meet eligibility requirements are generally automatically enrolled in the Medicare program by the Social Security Administration (SSA) or the Railroad Retirement Board (RRB) when they are entitled to these benefits.
+Consumers who are not yet entitled to SSA or RRB benefits should contact their local SSA office to enroll in Medicare.

 Click each tab to learn about the parts of Medicare.
+Additional details for Medicare Advantage and Prescription Drug Plans are also provided in the upcoming chapters.

-ORIGINAL MEDICARE PART A: HOSPITAL INSURANCE PART B: MEDICAL INSURANCE PART C: MEDICARE ADVANTAGE (MA) PRE DR ---------------------- ---------------------------------- --------------------------------- -- ----------- --
+ORIGINAL MEDICARE PART A: HOSPITAL INSURANCE PART B: MEDICAL INSURANCE PART C: MEDICARE ADVANTAGE (MA) PRE DRU ---------------------- ---------------------------------- ------------------------------ --------------------------------------- ------------ --

-Medicare consists of four parts: A, B, C, and D. Parts A and B are a federal health insurance program referred to as Original Medicare.
-All parts of Medicare include cost sharing, such as deductibles, copayments or coinsurance, and specific eligibility qualifications.
+Medicare consists of 4 parts: A, B, C, and D. Parts A and B together are a federal health insurance program referred to as Original Medicare.
+All parts of Medicare have cost-sharing (such as deductibles, copayments or coinsurance) and specific eligibility qualifications.

-What Original Medicare Doesn't Cover
+What Original Medicare covers